 The waterfalls I am going to highlight are Businessman’s Lunch, Cascadilla Falls and Ithaca Falls.
 All of three are accessible by foot or bike.
 Just a reminder: It’s always advisable to wear solid, supportive footwear when walking, hiking or wandering trails that lead to waterfalls, where you are likely to encounter dirt paths and stone steps that can be slippery.

-Businessman’s Lunch Falls
+Businessman’s Lunch Falls on Six Mile Creek

 To get there, make a right hand turn out of our door and walk straight ahead until you reach the Ithaca Commons.
 Turn left and continue to Aurora Street.
 Cross the street and City Centre is about halfway down the block on your right.
 Check out the wide array of mouthwatering sandwiches and salads, grab some fresh local coffee to go, and maybe a sweet treat for dessert.

 Now you’re ready for the hike to Businessman’s Lunch Falls.
 Retrace your steps to Aurora Street and turn left on Route 96B, crossing the bridge and turning left onto Hudson Street.
 After about 100 feet, take Giles Street and continue walking for a quarter of a mile.
 You’ll come to a gray suspension bridge and a rest area on the left.
 Look for stairs on the left and take them down to the creek (there’s a handrail that I recommend to avoid slipping).
 Follow the dirt path at the bottom of the stairs to the falls.
 I usually sit on a rock or tree stump while eating my lunch.
 As always, the rule for disposing of trash is “carry in, carry out”.